Vivaldi

 "Two level stack view has an extra column of sidebar, where the stack name is in the left with rest of the tabs and the tabs within it are in the second section."

-This is other extreme, with needing a lot of space but making it really easy to tell which tabs are within the stack.
-Maybe if I had an ultrawide monitor I would like this more, but as is, it makes my challenges with the vertical tabs not auto-hiding even more of a challenge.
+This is the other extreme, with needing a lot of space but making it really easy to tell which tabs are within the stack.
+Maybe if I had an ultrawide monitor I would like this more, but as is, it makes my challenges with the vertical tabs not auto-collapsing even more of a challenge.

 Finally, this is the accordion view: